ethereum/EIPs/EIPS/eip-xxxx.md

     * Similarly to EIP-7702, if `target` is `0x0000000000000000000000000000000000000000` do not write the designation.
 Clear the code at `location` and reset the `location`'s code hash to the empty hash `0xc5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470`.
 8. push `location` onto the stack

-The designator created at `location` behaves identically to the those created by EIP-7702
+The designator created at `location` behaves identically to those created by EIP-7702.

 ### Parameters